-The mining lease agreement is subject to a 3% net smelter royalty, and advance minimum royalty payments US\$25,000 per year, payable on January 1 each year (2016 - paid), for the remainder of the term of the mining lease.
-The mining lease can be extended year to year at the Company's option by making the advance minimum royalty payments.
+The mining lease agreement is subject to a 3% net smelter royalty and an annual royalty payment of US\$25,000 per year, payable on January 1 each year, for the remainder of the term of the mining lease.
+The mining lease can be extended year to year at the Company's option, by continuing to make the advance minimum royalty payments.